VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CLOSE_ALL_WINDOWS_GUIDE.md

 For issues or questions:
 1. Check the troubleshooting section above
-2. Review the main VATSAL AI documentation
+2. Review the main BOI (Barely Obeys Instructions) documentation
 3. Check system logs for error messages
 4. Test with the diagnostic script